All Episodes

 How do you escape it?

-You can't you almost can't escape it, and this is sort of the point that I make in the book.
+And this is sort of the point that I make in the book.

 You have a generation that's completely attached to smartphones, tablets.

-We are inundated with you know disgusting content.
+We are inundated with disgusting content.

-You look at primetime TV, you when it comes to sex, you can't even escape that issue.
+When it comes to sex, you can't even escape that issue.

-As a parent, I've got young kids, I think, how how am I going to turn the TV on at night with these kids?
+I think, how am I going to turn the TV on at night with these kids?

 It's almost every issue.

-And you talk about Hollywood, the perception that they put out there of Christians, even the way, and I talk about this in Fault Line, the way that reviewers treat Christian movies.
+And you talk about Hollywood, the perception that they put out there of Christians, even the way, and I talk about this in Faultline, the way that reviewers treat Christian movies.

-There is a huge disconnect, and again, because we can't escape it, and because the problem's getting worse and we're so inundated with all of this, and then we send our kids after 18 years of you know being in the media and and in Hollywood and consuming that content, we send them to colleges where it's then reinforced.
+And again, because we can't escape it and because the problem's getting worse and we're so inundated with all of this, and then we send our kids after 18 years of being in the media and in Hollywood and consuming that content, we send them to colleges where it's then reinforced.

 It's really tough to compete with that as people who want to raise their kids the right way.

-Uh, you're you're teaching them well in the home, that's wonderful.
+You're teaching them well in the home.

 But again, you put that time up against the time they're spending in those three areas, and it's almost impossible to compete with it.

-I think you're, you know, it's kind of sad, and by the way, I'm not the only person that thinks like this.
+And by the way, I'm not the only person that thinks like this.

 And I've got some people inside the other room.

-And yet I find myself, I listen to the politics that come out of the Catholic church and their own sins that are just unforgivable almost.
+And yet I find myself, I listen to the politics that come out of the Catholic Church and their own sins that are just unforgivable almost.

 I mean, even Jesus said for crying out loud, don't offend a child.

-You know, people aren't even hearing that.
+The basics that you just brought up, people aren't even hearing that.

 I mean, it's insane.

-You bring up these words, like they don't know.
+You bring up these words, like, they don't know.

-How do you not have to do that?
+How do you not?

 How do you debate the nativity scene if you don't know what a nativity is?